 What are the Costs of being a real estate agent in Virginia?

 A pre-license course approved by the Virginia Real Estate Board is required for all new agents.
-The course costs vary widely from around $189 to over $400.
 After passing the course, one must take the license exam which is run by the company hired by the VA Real Estate Board, which is PSI (psiexams.com).

 The costs for being real estate agent in Virginia are relatively low when considering the potential for a substantial income.
 Persons who get their Virginia real estate license are called salespersons, although we tend to say the word agents to refer to salespersons.
 Salespersons must work under the authority of a broker or brokerage company.
 Salespersons are usually paid by a split of the commissions received by the broker.

 - Real estate course and course exam: $189-$500 + “upgrades”

 Some schools charge for additional so-called upgrades.
 These are usually not necessary to help you complete the course. $189 with VaRealtySchool.com.
 Our course is approved by DPOR, online and includes personal help to pass the course exam and state PSI exam.
 The instructor is a licensed Virginia broker, lawyer and owner of the school.

 - Official Virginia real estate license exam (PSI exam): $60 plus $50 fingerprinting & background check.

 - License application to Virginia Real Estate Board: $170 Apply with a broker or brokerage company.
 You may interview brokers in your area to determine the best choice for your particular situation.
 One must initially work under a broker as a salesperson.
 A broker license requires at least 3 years actively licensed as a salesperson.